Get to know the CDC recommendation for MenACWY vaccination

 CDC recommends 2 doses of MenACWY—a primary dose at age 11-12 and a booster at 16—for all adolescents1

 The CDC emphasizes the importance of vaccines for 16-year-olds.

 The change was designed to address a problem.

 According to the Immunization Action Coalition, the new “16-year-old” column brings much-needed attention to the fact that several CDC-recommended vaccinations due to be administered at 16 years of age are being overlooked by many providers.2

-According to 2018 CDC data, only 51% of 17-year-olds received a primary AND booster dose of MenACWY vaccine6
+According to 2021 CDC survey data, only 60% of 17-year olds received a primary AND booster dose of a MenACWY vaccine6

 CDC=Centers for Disease Control and Prevention; MenACWY=meningococcal serogroups A, C, W, Y.

 - Centers for Disease Control and Prevention.
 Prevention and control of meningococcal disease: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR.
 2013;62(2):1-30.